peter88213/nvhelp-de/source/file_menu.rst

 **Enforce tree refresh after making changes**

-Mit **Datei > Baum aktualisieren** or ``F5``, you can refresh the tree.
+Mit **Datei > Baum aktualisieren** or ``F5``, kann man refresh the tree.

 -  "Normal" sections that have been moved to an "Unbenutzt" chapter are made "Unbenutzt".